We want to know what you think about Adults and Health services.

 - use SignVideo live BSL interpretation

-- write to us either by letter or by filling in the form in the ASC Tell us what you think leaflet which can be found in the Documents section on this page and handing it in to any Leeds City Council office, or send it to:
+- write to us either by letter or by filling in the form in the Tell us what you think leaflet (PDF 3.4MB) and handing it in to any Leeds City Council office, or send it to:

 The Complaints Manager

 - visit one of our local council offices in person (such as a One Stop Centre)